bibek22/gre-applet/readme.md

   Answer key is read on the second window which pops up once you click `Done` on the first widget.

   You can put spaces however you like.
 Those are ignored.
-Each new non space character is counted as a answer key.
+Each new non space character is counted as an answer key.

   `ABC` `A B C` `AB C` are all equivalent and mean questions 1-3 have the correct answers `A`, `B` and `C` respectively.